josanuz/spotify-challenge/README.md

 - Node.js (v22+)
 - npm
+- Docker & Docker compose

 ### Configuration
+- Copy .env.example and substitute the vars with your own

 ### Installation
+- Run `docker compose build`

 ### Running the App
+`docker compose up`

-The app will be available at `http://localhost:3000`.
+The app will be available at `http://localhost:8080`.

 ## Project Structure